CCleaner should be a part of every IT Technicians toolbox.

 However, speaking as an somebody who offers a service to customers to “speed up my computer” I recommend that you also check out the startup programs and also check out any programs that are installed that just don’t look right, these could be rogue programs causing us some speed issues.

-The image on the left shows the CCleaner Windows pane.
+The image above shows the CCleaner Windows pane.

-The image on the left here shows the Applications section.
+The image above here shows the Applications section.

 As you can see these are the 3rd party applications that have been added to your device beyond the default apps that come pre-installed.